kevin-fagan/go-links/README.md

   <img src="https://github.com/user-attachments/assets/beffcad9-83c8-43a0-859c-af0eadb22150" alt="golinks-icon" width="150" />
 </p>

-Go Links is a lightweight, self-hosted application for creating easy-to-remember vanity URLs — great for teams, internal tools, or personal projects.
+Go Links is a lightweight, self-hosted application for creating easy-to-remember vanity URLs.
+Create for internal tools, sites or personal projects.
-Instead of sharing or remembering long, complex links, you can create short aliases such as `go/standup`, `go/jira`, or `go/mockups`.
+Instead of sharing or having to rember long, complex URLs, you can create short aliases such as `go/standup` or `go/jira`.

-- 🌐 Vanity URLs
+- 🌐 Easy-to-use vanity URLs
-- ⚡ Fast and lightweight — minimal dependencies
+- ⚡ Fast and lightweight with minimal dependencies
-- 🔒 Self-hosted — you control your data and links
+- 🔒 Fully self-hosted — you maintain complete control over your data and links

 ![Screenshot from 2025-06-29 20-22-27](https://github.com/user-attachments/assets/e76a215a-c252-4194-a9ea-3d49d5929145)